Check out these beautiful waterfalls in Arkansas

 Get acquainted with the hypnotizing natural phenomenon of waterfalls in Arkansas graciously provided by Mother Nature herself.
-Some of the most striking Arkansas waterfalls can be found in the Ozark Mountains and Ouachita Mountain ranges, which cover approximately two-thirds of The Natural State.
+Some of the most incredible natural waterfalls in Arkansas can be found in the Ozark and Ouachita Mountain ranges, which cover approximately two-thirds of The Natural State.
+REMEMBER: Waterfalls are at their scenic best when there has been rainfall.
+They may not be quite as splashy during the summer months, so if you’re planning a photo shoot of a waterfall running full out, the wetter spring and winter months are best.

 OUACHITA MOUNTAINS (west-central Arkansas)